smoleyxd/RCOS-Cilium/onboarding.md

 ## Terraform
 ### What is Terraform?
 Terraform is a powerful tool that automates infrastructure.
 This means it allows us to define and manage our infrastructure (like servers, networks, and storage) using code, specifically in simple configuration files written in a language called HCL (HashiCorp Configuration Language).
 This process is called Infrastructure as Code (IaC), where you write code to describe the infrastructure and Terraform builds it for you.
-For our project, Terraform will be responsible for creating the Azure Kubernetes Service (AKS) cluster where Cilium will be deployed.
+Our provider for this project is **Azure Kubernetes Service (AKS);** thus, Terraform will be responsible for creating the AKS cluster where Cilium will be deployed.

 ### How does Terraform work?
 - **Configuration files:** Terraform uses configuration files written in HashiCorp Configuration Language (HCL) to define what infrastructure you need.
 These files are like blueprints that describe everything Terraform needs to build your environment.
-- **Providers:** Terraform interacts with different providers (like AWS, Azure, or Google Cloud) to create resources.
+- **Providers:** Terraform interacts with different providers (like AWS, **Azure**, or Google Cloud) to create resources.
 In this project, we use the Azure (AKS) provider to set up our Kubernetes cluster
 - **Commands:** You use simple commands in the terminal to:
   - **Initialize** Terraform (command: terraform init) – This prepares Terraform to work in your project, downloading any necessary plugins or dependencies
   - **Plan** the changes (command: terraform plan) – This shows you what changes Terraform will make based on your configuration files